-In Vajrayana Buddism, tradition vajra is used on various rituals. source
+In Vajrayana Buddism, traditional vajra is used on various rituals. source

 This weapon-like staff has usually sharp, dagger-like prongs, which number varies from one, three, five, and even more prongs on each end.
 It is said that the three prongs of the trident symbolize the past, present, and future, or possibly also Heaven, Earth, and Hell.

 Some of them are beautifully decorated with Buddhist jewel designs.